apache/beam/website/www/site/content/en/contribute/_index.md

 ### Prerequisites

 - A [GitHub](https://github.com/) account.
-- A Linux, macOS, or Microsoft Windows development environment
+- A Linux, macOS, or Microsoft Windows development environment.
-- Java JDK 8 installed
+- Java JDK 8 installed.
 - [Docker](https://www.docker.com/) installed for some tasks including building worker containers and testing this website changes locally.
 - For SDK Development:
-   - [Go](https://golang.org) 1.12 or later installed for Go SDK development
+   - [Go](https://golang.org) 1.12 or later installed for Go SDK development.
    - Python 3.x interpreters.
 You will need Python interpreters for all Python versions supported by Beam.
      Interpreters should be installed and available in shell via `python3.x` commands.
 For more information, see:
      Python installation tips in [Developer Wiki](https://cwiki.apache.org/confluence/display/BEAM/Python+Tips#PythonTips-InstallingPythoninterpreters).